Graphical user interface¶

 - AST label visible: to show coordinate labels or not as default (default: yes)

 - WCS format: the format of the displayed world coordinate.
-The default is “automatic” which means for galactic or ecliptic system, the world coordinate is displayed in decimal degrees, and for FK4, FK5, or ICRS, the world coordinate is displayed in sexigesimal format. (default: automatic) [effective for new images]
+The default is “automatic” which means for galactic system or ecliptic system, the world coordinate is displayed in decimal degrees, and for FK4, FK5, or ICRS, the world coordinate is displayed in sexigesimal format. (default: automatic) [effective for new images]

 - Beam visible: show a spatial resolution element